 That said, we should not be too quick to celebrate Quaker abolitionism uncritically—after all, before they decided not to enslave other human beings, many Friends were active participants in the slave trade, including William Penn, the founder of the colony that became the state of Pennsylvania.
 (And, too, even after acknowledging that it was wrong for one human being to force another into servitude, many Quaker meetings still came up short when it came to recognizing people of color as truly equal—even today, there is still much we can do, as individuals and as meetings, both to repent for that history and to confront the structural inequities of contemporary society.)

 Penn also plays a prominent early role in Quakers’ relationship with the indigenous peoples of North America.
-While Friends were at times more respectful of the Native communities they encountered than other colonists, they were still capable of participating in the cultural supremacy that drove the settlement of what would become the United States.
-This complicity included forcing 19th-century Native youth into Quaker-run boarding schools where they were compelled to abandon their languages and traditions and embrace Christianity.
+While Friends were at times more respectful of the Native communities they encountered than other colonists, they were still capable of participating in the cultural supremacy that drove the settlement of what would become the United States—starting with the fact that the land King Charles II granted Penn to found the Province of Pennsylvania in 1681 was not truly his to give.
+This complicity also included forcing 19th-century Native youth into Quaker-run boarding schools where they were compelled to abandon their languages and traditions and embrace Christianity.
 It is another painful legacy with which modern Friends continue to grapple.

 Next (coming soon): Stewardship and Sustainability